Doctors Note Logo

 If you suspect you may have crabs, it's important to be honest with yourself and take action promptly.
 There's no benefit in waiting.

-You can use Ubie's free AI-powered Crab Louse symptom checker to assess your symptoms in just a few minutes and receive personalized guidance on what to do next.
+If you're experiencing symptoms but aren't sure whether it's actually Crab Louse, Ubie's free AI-powered symptom checker can help you assess your condition in just a few minutes and get personalized guidance on your next steps.

 How Are Crabs Diagnosed?